-I have seen sites were the button was hidden below some frame (here it happens too depending on the scrolling position) or the button script causing and error but sites that truly blocked the Google+ button from appearing are a true rarity.
+I have seen sites where the button was hidden below some frame (here it happens too depending on the scrolling position) or the button script was causing an error but sites that truly blocked the Google+ button from appearing are a true rarity.
 I have seen just a few in over two years of regular Google+ usage.

 Luckily I’m not paranoid otherwise I would suspect that the site has been sabotaged in order not to get shares on social media.
 I have to admit I rather assume that the cool web designers who built the site did it using their newest Apple Mac computers with huge Retina displays etc.

 They haven’t even tested the site on Windows properly!
 How do I know?